qdrant/landing_page/qdrant-landing/content/articles/io_uring.md

 ## Benchmarks

-To run the benchmark, use a test instance of qdrant; if necessary spin up a docker container and load a snapshot of the collection you want to benchmark with.
+To run the benchmark, use a test instance of Qdrant; if necessary spin up a docker container and load a snapshot of the collection you want to benchmark with.
 You can copy and edit the following bash script to run the benchmark.